- God created man in His own image.

 - Every believer has been given a Spiritual gift.

 - Unity is essential for a vibrant church.

-- We will love God.
+- We love God.

-- We will serve people.
+- We serve people.

-- We will never walk alone.
+- We never walk alone.

-- We will all grow in Christlikeness.
+- We are growing in Christlikeness.

 To align ourselves with the Word of God